Recursive deep learning framework for forecasting the decadal world economic outlook: Related Work

-The CNN model can also be used for time series related problems.
-Selvin et al. \citep{selvin2017stock} implemented a CNN to predict the stock prices of Infosys,TCS and Cipla.
-When compared to the RNN and LSTM, CNN was the best model for predicting stock price since the CNN model only relies on current information and has an advantage when dealing with data that is not too cyclical.
-Piao et al. \citep{piao2019housing} predicted the housing prices using a CNN model, and used a CNN for variable selection.
-Livieris et al. \citep{livieris2020cnn} proposed the CNN-LSTM model to predict the prices and price trend for gold markets.
-CNN-LSTM is a traditional LSTM model that adds multiple additional convolutional layers, which effectively improves the prediction accuracy of the model.
+The CNN model can also be used for time series-related problems.
+Selvin et al. \cite{selvin2017stock} employed a CNN model to predict the stock prices of companies such as Infosys, Tata, and Cipla and reported that CNN was better than the LSTM model.
+Piao et al. \cite{piao2019housing} predicted housing price using a CNN model with variable selection.
+Livieris et al. \cite{livieris2020cnn} used CNN-LSTM hybrid model to predict the prices and price trends for gold markets.